jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 Examples for each part.
 If you have any you'd like to lend, please email me or create an issue.

-[whitelist-examples.md](whitelist-examples.md) &ndash; NOT STARTED, not even close.
+[whitelist-examples.md](whitelist-examples.md) &ndash; NOT FINISHED, in raw state.
+About 10% done.

 [whitelist-csp-examples.md](whitelist-csp-examples.md) &ndash; NOT FINISHED, in rough state.
-About 40% done.
+About 60% done.

 [whitelist-ats-examples.md](whitelist-ats-examples.md) &ndash; JUST STARTED, in raw state.
-About 10% done.
+About 20% done.

 ### <a name=annoyances>Annoyances in creating this document</a> ###